top of page

-Peppercorn ground rent is a type of leasehold arrangement where a tenant is required to pay a nominal sum of rent, often as little as one penny per year, to the landlord.
+Peppercorn ground rent is a type of leasehold arrangement where a leaseholder is required to pay a nominal sum of rent, often as little as one penny per year, to the freehold landlord.
 The term "peppercorn" refers to the small amount of rent that is paid, similar to a tiny peppercorn.
-This type of rent is commonly found in long-term leases of properties and is often used in situations where the landlord wants to retain ownership of the land while allowing the tenant to occupy and use it.
+This type of rent is commonly found in long-term leases of properties and is often used in situations where the freehold landlord wants to retain ownership of the land while allowing the leaseholder to occupy and use it.

 Peppercorn Ground Rent: Examples